-Human Resources departments can assist projects and project managers in a matrix organization similar to a functional organization or a projectized organization.
+Human Resources departments can assist projects and project managers in matrix organization similar to a functional organization or a projectized organization.
 Human resources specialists can reduce or eliminate the negatives of a matrix organization.

 - 1. They can support team members and supervisors in streamlining the reporting systems to avoid confusion and frustration for all concerned. - 2.
-They can assist in helping the employees balance their work between projects and their functional role within the unit.
-Extra workers can be hired to replace project team members temporarily.
-Clear job descriptions can be created to reduce confusion about loyalty to the project and the functional unit, as well as help to avoid burnout of employees attempting to balance two different roles. - 3.
-These strategies also reduce the stress for supervisors and project managers, in turn, improve the rate of progress for the projects. - 4.
-Human Resources departments can create clear and coordinated communication channels between all the stakeholders, improving relationships, resolving problems, and building trust among the stakeholders.
+They can provide assistance in helping the employees balance their work between projects and their functional role within the unit.
+Extra workers can be hired to temporarily replace project team members.
+Clear job descriptions can be created to reduce confusion of loyalty to the project and the functional unit, as well as helping to avoid burn-out of employees attempting to balance two different roles.

+- 3. These strategies also reduce the stress for supervisors and project managers; in turn improve the rate of progress for the projects. - 4.
+Human Resources departments can create clear and coordinated communication channels between all the stakeholders improving relationships, resolving problems, and building trust among the stakeholders.